bajamircea/bajamircea.github.io/_posts/2021-08-24-deduction-axioms.markdown

 We start with a finite set of **symbols**.

-**Formulas** are specific sequences of symbols.
+**Formulas** are specific finite sequences of symbols.
 The rules defining which sequences of symbols are formulas are such that we can check that a string of symbols is a formula in a finite, efficient number of steps.